A Certain Uncertainty: Nature's Random Ways

 Reviews

-In summary, this is a great book. … I particularly like the way statistics and physics are interwoven.
-The notation is clean and comprehensible…and not obfuscated by a lot of the pretentious notation that has contaminated many more recent books.
-Although it is not designed as a text, it is definitely going on my recommended reading list. —American Journal of Physics 83 (2015) 901
+“Let me begin by saying I greatly enjoyed reviewing this book for the simple reason that it contains a lot of comments that are just invitations to go dig into the background...
+In summary, this is a great book. ...
+I particularly like the way statistics and physics are interwoven.
+Although it is not designed as a text, it is definitely going on my recommended reading list.”